 Lastly, using chamomile oil topically can calm skin inflammation and redness making it a useful natural remedy for acne.
 For that reason, it is ideal for people with sensitive skin.

 5. Ylang-Ylang essential oil

-The Ylang-Ylang oil is derived from the plant of the same name which has a fruity, flowery and rich aromatic scent.
+The Ylang-Ylang oil is derived from the plant of the same name which has a fruity, flowery, and rich aromatic scent.

 For example, in order to relieve the symptoms of stress and tension, you can rub a few drops to the back of your neck to relax.
-You can also add a few drops to your bath or apply them on your wrists to fight fatigue and promote a positive mood.
+You can also add a few drops to your bath or apply them to your wrists to fight fatigue and promote a positive mood.